NIKIVLASTOS/PHYS4840_Project_Nikiphoros/README.md

 > **Note**: The program does not currently validate user input, so malformed or missing entries in `input.txt` may result in runtime errors.
 Future versions will include error checking and improved flexibility.

 ### Example Valid Input
+This Input file `input.txt` as well as the three output plots can be found in the TEST directory in this repository.

 ```text
 ! xmin xmax Nx